potassco/coom-benchmarks/README.md

 - Assumes that constant and numbers appear only on the right hand side of a binary relation
 - Paths starting with `root.foo` are not supported
 - How should arithmetics with undefined terms be handled?
+- The `imply` statement can only assign values to local attributes

 ### fclingo
 - Currently no division.
 Is this supported in fclingo?